5 Steps to Building a Salesforce Project Management Roadmap

 Five steps to building a Salesforce project management roadmap

 So how do you build a Salesforce project roadmap?
-As a CRM Science Project Manager, I work with businesses and organizations of many sizes to bring Salesforce dreams to fruition.
-These are the five steps I think are most important when building a winning Salesforce project roadmap.
+CRM Science project managers work with businesses and organizations of many sizes to bring Salesforce dreams to fruition.
+These are the five steps that are most important when building a winning Salesforce project roadmap.

 Step 1: Understand your organization’s strategic technology vision.